JustinMountain/ruby_programming/chess_v2/README.md

 TODO:
 - Create GameController
-  - Requires a way to track which player has the active turn
+  x Requires a way to track which player has the active turn
-  - Requires a method that takes in a string from the player and interprets it into a move
-  - Needs to initiate a board and pieces on the board
+  - Requires a method that takes in a string from the player and interprets it into a move x Needs to initiate a board and pieces on the board
   - Needs to initiate moves and update locations accordingly
     - Should check for move validity before moving
     - board.p1/p2_pieces && piece.location